sr99622/onvif-mcp/README.md

 * Clients

     Configurations are documented for clients using Windows, Mac and Linux distros Ubuntu, Fedora and Cachy OS.
 Other distros can be easily adopted by following the instructions for the documented distro families.
 For example, Omarchy is easily configured using the instructions for Cachy OS.
 Clients can access camera feeds using the included web applications with minimal configuration.
 Hermes can be used on the client for AI enhanced operation including camera configuration and control.
-Hermes on the client can operate with full capabilities without elevated privilege.
+Hermes on the client can operate with full capabilities without elevated privileges.

 ## Security Features